maxlebedev/maleficer/README.md

 	- Currently, Effects (damage, etc) just go on their sources, and are applied on `effects_to_events` invocation
 		- This makes `effects_to_events` a sort of do-everything function
 	- When I take a step, ranged enemies shoot me before step completes. feels correct for melee but unintuitive for range.
-	- mutilate into warlocks is rough.
-Maybe warlocks aren't a lvl 1 spawn
 	- Should damage actually fizzle if the source is dead?
 We could just put src.name on the event, which allows the entity to die without issue.
 	- MenuItem is used for actual menus, but not for inventory (not 1:1 with entities)
 	- Right now levels are limited to the board size.
 We could decouple those and have the board "scroll"